 The best place to find articles is to search the Library's databases.
 They contain magazines, journals, newspapers, reference books, video files, audio files, and podcasts.
-Database Tips can help you better understand databases and database searching.

 Try adding these subject headings to narrow your search: